Model Builder

 How to Use This Tool

 Not sure where to start?
-All six shot-condition variables are pre-selected.
-Click Run Analysis at the bottom to see how the model performs, then add or remove variables to explore.
+Variable cards begin empty — click Load default model to load the published six-variable model, then Run Analysis at the bottom to see how it performs and add or remove variables to explore.
+Or use Auto-Build to search automatically.

 How to Use This Tool

 Not sure where to start?
-All six shot-condition variables are pre-selected.
-Click Run Analysis at the bottom to see how the model performs, then add or remove variables to explore.
+Variable cards begin empty — click Load default model to load the published six-variable model, then Run Analysis at the bottom to see how it performs and add or remove variables to explore.
+Or use Auto-Build to search automatically.

 1. Pick an outcome